Cost of quantum secret key: Key of formation

 \section{Key of formation}

-Here, we generalize the notion of entanglement of formation to the case of the key of formation.
+\setcurrentname{Key of formation} Here, we generalize the notion of entanglement of formation to the case of the key of formation.
 We will need a notion corresponding to a pure state in the domain of private states.
-For this purpose, we consider irreducible generalized private states $\gamma_{AA'BB'}(\psi_{AB})$ (see \eqref{eq:Stpb}).
+For this purpose, we consider irreducible generalized private states $\gamma_{A_KA_SB_KB_S}(\psi)$ (see Eq.~\eqref{eq:Stpb}).
 We denote such a state by $\gamma(\psi)$, where $\psi$ is the pure state under consideration.

-We note that subsystem $AB$, i.e., the key part of a private state, is not the same for different private states as they can differ by some product $W_{AA'}\otimes W_{BB'}$ of local unitary transformations, and the key part of one private state can be of a different dimension than the one for the other private state.
-For this reason, by the {\it key} $A_{K}$ (similarly $B_{K}$), we will mean the one from which after a von Neumann measurement in some product basis $\{|e_i\>\}_i$ ($\{|f_i\>\}_i$) the whole key of the generalized private state given in \eqref{eq:Stpb} is obtained.
+We note that subsystem $A_KB_K$, i.e., the key part of a private state, is not the same for different private states as they can differ by some product $W_{A_KA_S}\otimes W_{B_KB_S}$ of local unitary transformations, and the key part of one private state can be of a different dimension than the one for the other private state.
+For this reason, by the {\it key} $A_{K}$ (similarly $B_{K}$), we will mean the one from which after a von Neumann measurement in some product basis $\{|e_i\>\}_i$ ($\{|f_i\>\}_i$) the whole key of the generalized private state given in Eq.~\eqref{eq:Stpb} is obtained.
 The key of formation is then defined as follows: \begin{definition} The key of formation of a bipartite state~$\rho$ is defined as

-where $\gamma(\psi_k)$ is a strictly irreducible generalized private state and $S(\cdot)$ denotes the von Neumann entropy.
-Additionally, the infimum is taken over finite, yet arbitrarily large $K$. \end{definition}